Passwordless-Authentication/sso/README.md

 # sso
-The sso customization for the passwordless authentication project using Keycloak
+The SSO customization for the Passwordless Authentication project using Keycloak.